DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 They spent the next hour establishing more boundaries.
 How long Jason could maintain a whisper-channel to RAE (all day, if he stayed hydrated and ate properly).
 How much Invest different types of shaping required (passive observation: almost none; active manipulation: significant).
 What carriers RAE could use effectively (metal and ceramic: good; wood and fabric: possible but inefficient; water: unpredictable).

 By the time they finished, they had three pages of notes.
-Milo photographed each page with his phone, then they burned the papers in the sink—one of Lina's ideas, born from too much time around people who didn't trust digital records.
+Milo photographed each page with his phone, then they burned the papers in the sink - one of Lina's ideas, born from too much time around people who didn't trust digital records.

 "Okay," Lina said, washing the ashes down the drain.
 "Now we try something."